rolando1515/website/README.md

 - yarn.lock holds more indepth (and specific) information about the packages and libraries we're using in our application, also helpful for staying consistent across different development environments.

 XXXXX ROLAND XXXXX

+I am not sure if I did the formatting with markdown correctly.
+But the error message went away.

+It start with pre script which in our case starts like this "name": "template",
+  "version": "0.1.0",
+  "private": true,
+  "scripts":

+  Then it follows with the dependencies  which are packages required by our application. in our case is
+   @reduxjs/toolkit": "^1.9.3",
+    "@types/node": "18.15.10",
+    "@types/react": "18.0.29",
+    "@types/react-dom": "18.0.11",
+    "axios": "^1.3.4",
+    "eslint": "8.36.0",
+    "eslint-config-next": "13.2.4",
+    "gsap": "^3.11.5",
+    "lodash": "^4.17.21",
+    "next": "13.2.4",
+    "react": "18.2.0",
+    "react-dom": "18.2.0",
+    "react-redux": "^8.0.5",
+    "react-transition-group": "^4.4.5",
+    "styled-components": "^5.3.9",
+    "typescript": "5.0.2"

+    Let me know if you want me to dig in to each one of those but basically they make our life easier.

+    Then comes the devDependencies

+    These are packages that we will use only in development.
+Examples Unit test.

+    Then we have devDependencies are dependencies that oir projets hooks into. usually they are plugins.

+    lint-staged not sure what are these use for but it seems that is only runs on certain files.
+Which helps them run faster.

+current config is responsible for higlhliting potential problems in our application.
+It looks like is the warning signs we see when we run the application.